KnightJC/friends-quiz/README.md

 #### Features to Implement

 - When time is available, I would like to add a greater variety of questions and also a leaderboard at the end.
-This could show all the people playing and who got the highest score.
+This could show all the people playing and who got the highest score as well as being more interactive.
+- Having a timer in the game would also allow users to try to beat each time

 ## Testing